 As such, the sooner you decide to take proactive measures to prevent rat infestations from establishing themselves in the first place, the better protected your business will be.

-At Baroque Pest Services we have over 30 years’ experience designing and implementing bespoke commercial rat control solutions for businesses in Cornwall.
+At Baroque Pest Services part of Safeguard, we have over 30 years’ experience designing and implementing bespoke commercial rat control solutions for businesses in Cornwall.

 Our pest control service begins with a free consultation and risk assessment.
 We will then tailor a commercial pest control contract that suits your business’ precise needs and budget.